toralf/tinderbox/README.md

 5. exit from chroot

 ### unattended test of package/s
-Append package/s to the package list in the following way:
+Append package(s) to the package list in the following way:

     cat <<<EOF >> ~/run/[image]/tmp/backlog.1st
-    INFO this text becomes the subject of an email if reached package1
-    ...
-    %action1
-    ...
-    packageN
-    ...
+    INFO net-p2p/bitcoind ok ? https://bugs.gentoo.org/show_bug.cgi?id=642934
+    net-p2p/bitcoind
     EOF

-"STOP" can be used instead "INFO" to stop the image at that point.
+"STOP" can be used instead "INFO" to stop the image at that point, the text will become the subject of an email.

 ### misc
 The script *update_backlog.sh* feeds repository updates into the file *backlog.upd* of each image. *retest.sh* is used to undo any package specific (mask) changes to portage files and to schedule an emerge of the package afterwards. *logcheck.sh* is a helper to notify about non-empty log file(s).